carlgogo/exoimaging_challenge/pages/context.md

 Hereafter, we present a community-wide data challenge for exoplanets direct detection with ground-based high-contrast imaging.
 This challenge is *being* prepared in collaboration with several members of the high-contrast imaging community.
-This data challenge has direct support from the Grenoble Alpes Data Institute, France.
+This data challenge has direct support from the Grenoble Alpes Data Institute (Grenoble, France).

 In the spirit of openness, anyone can contribute at any stage of the challenge by sending a pull request to this repository or an email to [carlos.gomez@univ-grenoble-alpes.fr](mailto:carlos.gomez@univ-grenoble-alpes.fr).
 All the benchmark datasets, metrics and results will be available at the end of the competition.